 Barnette [1] introduced the class of graphs known as circuit graphs, which he defined to be graphs obtained by deleting a vertex from a 3-connected planar graph.
-Gao and Richter [5] proved rich structural theorems about the class of circuit graphs, and used these results to inductively prove that all circuit graphs contain a spanning closed 2-walk.
-We also make use of the structural properties of circuit graphs, but to find a spanning Christmas cactus subgraph.
-The class of circuit graphs is a relaxation of 3-connected planar graphs, but provides a more convenient class of graphs on which to construct inductive proofs.
-Gao and Richter equivalently define a circuit graph as:
+Circuit graphs are a relaxation of 3-connected planar graphs, but provide a more convenient class of graphs on which to construct inductive proofs.
+Gao and Richter [6] proved rich structural theorems about the class of circuit graphs, and used these results to inductively prove that all circuit graphs contain a spanning closed 2-walk -i.e. a walk that starts and ends at some vertex u and visits all vertices in G at least once, and at most twice.
+Here we will use these structural results to prove that any 3-connected planar graph (or more generally any circuit graph) contains a spanning Christmas cactus graph.
+We will then give a greedy embedding for any Christmas cactus graph into the Euclidean plane, and this will prove the Papadimitriou-Ratajczak Conjecture.